DudeSoPErfect/BmpImagesRedactor/README.md

 # bmp_images_redactor

-### Суть программы
+### The essence of the program
-Программа позволяет применять применять к изображениям .bmp формата следующие фильтры:
+The program allows you to apply apply to images.bmp format the following filters:
-* **negative** - инвертирование цвета.
+* **negative** - inverting the color.
-* **replace_color from to** - замена одного rgb-цвета на другой.
+* **replace_color from to** - replacing one rgb color with another.
-* **улучшение четкости** - одноименный матричный фильтр.
+* **improved clarity** - the matrix filter of the same name.
-* **размытие Гаусса** - одноименный матричный фильтр.
+* **Gaussian blur** is a matrix filter of the same name.
-* **grey** - делает изображение серым.
+* **grey** - makes the image gray.
-* **выделение границ** - одноименный матричный фильтр.
+* **border selection** is a matrix filter of the same name.
-* **виньетка** - затемнение края по кругу с плавным переходом, матричный фильтр.
+* **vignette** - darkening of the edge in a circle with a smooth transition, matrix filter.
-* **crop** - обрезает файл по заданному прямоугольнику.
+* **crop** - crop the file to the specified rectangle.
-* **resize** - сжимает картинку до заданного размера.
+* **resize** - compresses the image to the specified size.

-Программа позволяет итерироваться по директориям и выбирать сразу несколько файлов для применения фильтров, работает реализация команд ls и cd.
+The program allows you to iterate through directories and select several files at once to apply filters, the implementation of ls and cd commands works.
-Реализован просмотр уже выбранных файлов, их сохранение и выбор названий. Для этого предусмотрены соответствующие папки, но юзер может выбирать их произвольным образом.
+The viewing of already selected files, their saving and the choice of names is implemented.
+For this purpose, appropriate folders are provided, but the user can choose them in any way.
-Предусмотрена команда --help и обработка ошибок.
+The --help command and error handling are provided.

-### Описание файлов
+### File Description
-* **main.cpp** -  Главный файл программы.
+* **main.cpp ** - The main program file.
-Вызывает функции из остальных файлов.
+Calls functions from other files.
-* **filters.cpp** -  Вспомогательный файл программы.
+* **filters.cpp ** - Auxiliary program file.
-Содержит реализацию фильтров.
+Contains an implementation of filters.
-* **filters.hpp** -  Заголовочный файл программы.
+* **filters.hpp** - The header file of the program.
-Содержит заголовки для файла "filters.cpp"
+Contains headers for the file "filters.cpp "
-* **handle_commands.cpp** -  Вспомогательный файл программы.
+* **handle_commands.cpp ** - Auxiliary program file.
-Содержит обработку всех команд, которые пользователь отправляет программе
+Contains processing of all commands that the user sends to the program
-* **handle_commands.hpp** -  Заголовочный файл программы.
+* **handle_commands.hpp** - The header file of the program.
-Содержит заголовки для файла "handle_commands.cpp"
+Contains headers for the file "handle_commands.cpp "
-* **help.cpp** -  Вспомогательный файл программы.
+* **help.cpp ** - Auxiliary program file.
-Содержит реализацию команды --help.
+Contains an implementation of the --help command.
-* **help.hpp** -  Заголовочный файл программы.
+* **help.hpp** is the header file of the program.
-Содержит заголовки для файла "help.hpp
+Contains headers for the file "help.hpp
-* **structs.hpp** -  Заголовочный файл программы.
+* **structures.hpp** - The header file of the program.
-Содержит структуры для работы программы.
+Contains structures for the operation of the program.
-* **fillPixelsUsingMidImage.hpp** -  Заголовочный файл программы.
+* **fillPixelsUsingMidImage.hpp** - The header file of the program.
-Содержит шаблонную информацию для заполнения матрицы матричного фильтра.
+Contains template information for filling in the matrix of the matrix filter.

-### Как запустить
+### How to launch
-1. Загрузить все проектные файлы в одну директорию.
+1. Upload all project files to one directory.
-2. Установить компилятор g++ и добавить его в переменную среду PATH.
+2. Install the g++ compiler and add it to the PATH environment variable.
-3. Перейти в директорию файлов.
+3. Go to the files directory.
-4. Запустить приложение "cmd.exe" в текущей директории.
+4. Launch the application "cmd.exe " in the current directory.
-5. В "cmd.exe" запустить команду "make"
+5. In "cmd.exe " run the "make" command
-6. В папке in находятся шаблонные изображения для редактирования
+6. The in folder contains template images for editing
-7. Наслаждаться
+7. Enjoy